 by Vincent Dubois, CEO

 We can all agree that COVID has deeply impacted our lives and exacerbated the necessity for digital transformation.
 Without tools that enable people to stay connected and collaborate – e.g., Zoom, Microsoft Teams, Webex and the like – many businesses would have completely shut down.
-Most of us started overnight commuting from our homes to our homes every morning and evening instead of going to the office.
+Many of us started overnight commuting from our homes to our homes every day instead of going to the office.

 In a recent interview from Philip Stoten, I heard him quote an interesting statistic coming from more than 200 manufacturers he surveyed: 87% of them said that digital transformation of manufacturing is their highest priority, but only 14% said they believe it is properly funded.

 This statistic shows the importance of digital transformation, but also that it should be viewed as a journey and companies should be pragmatic about it.
 Yes, the dream is to manufacture in lots of 1 unit, but you don’t have to get there tomorrow.
 You can spread your investment over time by taking a step-by-step approach, making sure you reach the right destination.
 As with any project, agility can serve you well, taking one step at a time and readjusting as required.